socialvibe/truex-ad-renderer-web-integration/README.md

 and game consoles, i.e. for the so-called "10 foot" experience.

 ## Setup
-The true[X] ad renderer is available as an `npm` module.
-For the typical web based development around a `package.json` project file, one adds the true[X] dependency as follows:
+The TrueX ad renderer is available as an `npm` module.
+For the typical web based development around a `package.json` project file, one adds the TrueX dependency as follows:
 ```sh
 npm add @truex/ad-renderer
 ```